All Episodes

 Pure politics.

-So it goes back to what we've always said.
+So it goes back to what we've always said: what's bad for America is great for the Democrats.

 What's great for America is bad for the Democrats.

-So they're gonna dig in.
+So they're going to dig in.

 They've already started to dig in to oppose this.

-They want you in pain, because they want your anger directed at the administration, therefore you'll want change, which is the Democrats.
+They want you in pain because they want your anger directed at the administration.

 Here's another soundbite from the president.

-First, we should expand American oil production by increasing access to the outer continental shelf or OCS.
+First, we should expand American oil production by increasing access to the Outer Continental Shelf, or OCS.

 Second, we should expand oil production by tapping into the extraordinary potential of oil shale.

-Third, we should expand oil production by permitting exploration in the Arctic National Wildlife Refuge or Anwar.
+Third, we should expand oil production by permitting exploration in the Arctic National Wildlife Refuge, or ANWAR.

 And finally, we need to expand and enhance our refining capacity.